Connect to Hazelcast from Outside Kubernetes

 and all the members are ready (3/3

-), run the following command to find the discovery service address.
+), run the following command to find the discovery and member addresses.

 Connect Hazelcast Clients to the Cluster